frederikvig/nyum/_recipes/boller.md

 ---

-> Cover and let rise for another 1 hour or more, until double in size.
+> Cover and let rise for another 1½ hours or more, until double in size.

 ---